Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Introduction

-This essay seeks to examine the pro and cons of a World Court of Human Rights (WCHR) mechanism in line with the current global human rights system dominated by the United Nations.
-It then argues that WCHR is most likely a new utopia in the legal field.
-Next, the essay illustrates Australia’s immigration detention issue in the perspective of both national interest and international legal frame.
-It also discovers the implications of a system with strong political power and the weak judicial power.
-In the end, it concludes that unless a culture of human rights rooted in every corner of this world, WCHR cannot dissolve the clash between national interest and international ‘good faith’.
+This essay aims to examine the pro and cons of implementing a World Court of Human Rights (WCHR) mechanism within the current global human rights system dominated by the United Nations.
+It argues that the WCHR represents a new utopia in the legal field.
+Furthermore, the essay illustrates Australia’s immigration detention issue from both national and international legal perspectives.
+It also uncovers the implications of a system with strong political power and weak judicial power.
+Ultimately, it concludes that unless a culture of human rights permeates every corner of the world, the WCHR cannot resolve the clash between national interest and international ‘good faith’.

 For a WCHR – “A right ought to have a judicial remedy’’

-A very basic premise, also the legal principle, behind such proposal is, that ‘human rights imply that rights-holders must be able to hold duty bearers accountable and must have a right to reparation’.
-[1] This is clearly linked to the implementation issue.
+The very basic premise, also a legal principle, behind such a proposal is that ‘human rights imply that rights-holders must be able to hold duty bearers accountable and must have a right to reparation’.
+[1] This is clearly linked to the issue of implementation.

-Jesse conducted a structural review on the current Human Rights system and points out that such a deficient mechanism without implementation is the key reason why we need a WCHR.
-Jesse went further to explain, two of three working groups tasked with different proposals, drafting the International Bill of Human Rights, already achieved their goals respectively.
-Only the third working group on the implementation of human rights didn’t succeed.
+Jesse conducted a structural review of the current Human Rights system.
+Then Jesse pointed out that such a deficient mechanism without implementation is the key reason why we need a WCHR.
+Jesse explained that two of the three groups tasked with different proposals for drafting the International Bill of Human Rights had achieved their goals respectively.
+Only the third working group, focusing on the implementation of human rights, didn’t succeed.
 [2]

 Top 1 Systematic Problem: Executive Power – UNHR Treaty Body System

-UN Treaty Bodies, as ‘executive power’, ‘are committees of independent experts that monitor implementation of the core treaties.’
-[4] Among ten human rights treaty bodies, Human Rights Committee (HRC) oversees implementation of the ICCPR and its optional protocols.
+UN Treaty Bodies, acting as executive power, ‘are committees of independent experts that monitor implementation of the core treaties.’
+[4] Among the ten human rights treaty bodies, the Human Rights Committee (HRC) oversees implementation of the ICCPR and its optional protocols.
 [5]

-However, even the resolution 68/268 advocates the biennial reporting system and speeding up the review over effectiveness of the measures before 2020, [6] the growing backlog of reports reveals the role of HRC as a ‘bureaucratic’ organization with low efficiency.
+However, despite resolution 68/268 advocating for a biennial reporting system and expediting the review of the effectiveness of measures before 2020, [6] the growing backlog of reports reveals the role of HRC as a ‘bureaucratic’ organization with low efficiency.

-First, there are limited monitoring and enforcement of HR through UN treaty body system.
-Treaty bodies comprise of ‘under-resourced experts and obtain insufficient information for full analysis of implementation; besides, overlapping competence compromised entire system’s coherence’.[7]
+Firstly, there is limited monitoring and enforcement of human rights through the UN treaty body system.
+Treaty bodies comprise ‘under-resourced experts and obtain insufficient information for full analysis of implementation; besides, overlapping competence compromised the entire system’s coherence’.[7]

-Second, neither mandatory nor optional interstate communication procedures are available to State Parties.
-[8] This directly causes State Parties unwillingly to conduct an official communication even in the breach of treaty obligation.
+Secondly, neither mandatory nor optional interstate communication procedures are available to State Parties.
+[8] This directly causes State Parties to unwillingly conduct official communication even when breaching treaty obligations.
 [9]

-Last, while the individual complaints against a State regarding the rights in the ICCPR can be lodged to the First Optional Protocol to the ICCPR, but the entire process is confusing due to ‘both lacking political will and the requisite technical capabilities’.
+Lastly, while individual complaints against a State regarding rights in the ICCPR can be lodged with the First Optional Protocol to the ICCPR, the entire process is confusing due to ‘both lacking political will and the requisite technical capabilities’.
 [10]

-In Jesse’s holistic examination, new HR council and UPR (Universal Periodic Review) has the potential to pair with WCHR to improve HR worldwide as follows: 1) UPR’s mandatory reporting and equal treatments in assessments were intended to reduce the high level of politicization.
-2) UPR will be served as a follow-up mechanism like Council of Europe in relation to the European Convention on HR.
+In Jesse’s holistic examination, the new HR council and UPR (Universal Periodic Review) have the potential to pair with WCHR to improve HR worldwide as follows: 1) UPR’s mandatory reporting and equal treatments in assessments were intended to reduce the high level of politicization.
+2) UPR will serve as a follow-up mechanism like the Council of Europe in relation to the European Convention on HR.
 In a word, the new WCHR may depoliticize a bureaucratic HRC and shift its focus to the legalization.

 Top 2 Systematic Problem: Judicial Mechanism – International Courts, Regional Courts and Ad Hoc Tribunals

-Similar problem lies ahead of regional courts as the disparity among jurisdiction and regional culture weakens the possibility.
-As for Ad Hoc Tribunals which are ‘specialists’ in the legal field, the weakest point is its ‘susceptibility to the political power’, which may force it to support ‘selective justice’.
+Similar problems lie ahead of regional courts, as disparities among jurisdiction and regional culture weaken the possibility of their effectiveness.
+As for Ad Hoc Tribunals, which specialize in the legal field, their weakest point is the ‘susceptibility to political power’, which may force them to support ‘selective justice’.
 [12]

-As none of these existing courts can enhance worldwide Human Rights system as judicial power, it’s reasonable to expect a WCHR to act as a complementary role within HR judicial system, particularly compared with ICC, the new WCHR might benefit many individuals by accepting more ‘civil’ type cases.
+As none of these existing courts can enhance worldwide Human Rights system as judicial power, it’s reasonable to expect a WCHR to act as a complementary role within the HR judicial system.
+Particularly compared with ICC, the new WCHR might benefit many individuals by accepting more ‘civil’ type cases.
 It sounds very promising to fill the gap, but there is a problem – which treaty does this new court intend to interpret?

 Against a WCHR – “A New Utopia’’